patx/pickledb/README.md

 * `LPOP name pos` Remove one value in a list

+* `APPEND key more` Add more to a key's value

+* `LAPPEND name pos more` Add more to a value in a list

 Example
 =======

-This is a quick example running through all of the current commands.
+This is a quick example running through the most basic commands.

     >>> import pickledb as db
     >>> db.load('test.db')